 STAGE 3 - Speak to Designated Safeguarding Lead or the Deputy Head Teacher If you have spoken to the year group lead or other appropriate member of staff and your concern continues to worry you.
 Please request an appointment with either the Deputy headteacher or DSL by speaking to the school office.
-STAGE 4 - Speak to Headteacher If you have spoken to the Deputy headteacher or Senior Safeguarding Officer and your concern continues to worry you.
+STAGE 4 - Speak to Headteacher If you have spoken to the Deputy headteacher or Designated Safeguarding Lead and your concern continues to worry you.
 Please request an appointment with the headteacher by speaking to the school office.
 STAGE 5 - Write to Governing Body If you have spoken to all appropriate members of staff at school and your concern continues to worry you.
 The next stage would be to write a formal letter to the School Governing Body detailing your concern.
 Once the School Governing Body has investigated your concern they will contact you as soon as possible.
-13.3 Whistle-blowing The school have a separate Whistle Blowing Policy available for further detailed advice and procedures.
-14. Record-keeping We will hold records in line with our records retention schedule.
+14.3 Whistle-blowing The school have a separate Whistle Blowing Policy available for further detailed advice and procedures.
+15 Record-keeping We will hold records in line with our records retention schedule.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
-If you are in any doubt about whether to record something, discuss it with the DSL.
+This should include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme, etc. If you are in any doubt about whether to record something, discuss it with the DSL.
 Records will include: